FRAC3 laser hair removal at Monarch MD West Vancouver

 After

 Some redness or a mild sun-kissed look is common for a few hours.
-You can usually return to normal life same day.
+You can usually return to normal life the same day.

-In 1 to 3 weeks
+1 to 3 weeks later

-Many areas require 6 to 8 sessions depending on hair density, hormones, and the treatment zone.
+Sessions for most areas.
+The exact number depends on hair density, hormones, and the treatment zone.
 Maintenance can be occasional once your target reduction is reached.

 Prep and aftercare

-Before
+Before each session

 • Shave 12 to 24 hours before, do not wax or pluck.